TrevorClute/MoonJournal/README.md

-# MoonJournal
-3d journaling iOS app on the moon

 # Privacy Policy
 The MoonJournal iOS app does not collect any user data of any kind.
 The app does not access the Internet at all.